-- these points, as long as all of your pure fruit juice is organic. - juice. - " Tea and coffee on offer in the staff room don't have to be organic to achieve 7 points in this category, although your staff may appreciate it! - " If you don't serve tea or coffee, score 7 points if all of your fruit juices are organic.
+- " If you also serve juice-based drinks, these do not need to be organic for you to achieve these points, as long as all of your pure fruit juice is organic. - " This standard only applies to drinks offered as part of the FFLSH menu, e.g. milk or fruit - Tea and coffee on offer in the staff room don't have to be organic to achieve 7 points in this category, although your staff may appreciate it! - " If you don't serve tea or coffee, score 7 points if all of your fruit juices are organic.